ideaweb/nellitab-community/README.md

 <p align="center"><img alt="Firefox with NelliTab" src="https://raw.githubusercontent.com/ideaweb/firefox-safari-style/master/img/preview.png"/><br/><i>NelliTab in Firefox with <a href="https://github.com/ideaweb/firefox-safari-style">macOS theme</a></i></p>

+## Help

+NelliTab can be used out of the box, but if you need help e.g. for special configurations please check the [wiki](https://github.com/ideaweb/nellitab-community/wiki).

 ## Troubleshooting

 Please check first the list of [known issues](https://github.com/ideaweb/nellitab-community/issues) to see if it has been previously reported.
-Otherwise, please open a ticket [there](https://github.com/ideaweb/nellitab-community/issues).
+Otherwise, please [open a ticket](https://github.com/ideaweb/nellitab-community/issues).

 ## Any questions?